 - Go to the VPN service’s website and create an account.
 You will probably have to sign up for a paid subscription right now.

 As long as the VPN desktop client is running, all your computer’s connections to the internet should be protected by the VPN.
-However, one thing that the desktop client can’t do for you is protect you against WebRTC leaks.
-This kind of leak originates in Chrome and some other web browsers, and is best controlled by a browser extension.
+However, one thing that the desktop client can’t do is protect you against WebRTC leaks.
+This kind of leak originates in Chrome and some other web browsers and is best controlled by a browser extension.

-How to set up a VPN on Google Chrome
+How to set up and use a VPN on Google Chrome

 From the security and privacy perspective, it is far better to run both the desktop client and the browser extension, ensuring you have access to the full power of your VPN service and protecting everything on your device that communicates over the Internet.

 Most of the Chrome browser extensions for VPNs are available for download from the Chrome Web Store for free.
 However, you will still need an account with the VPN service to be able to use the extension.

 Make sure you download an official browser extension published by the VPN service itself.
 There are lots of creepy “free VPNs” and proxies that promise the benefits of a real VPN service while gathering and selling your personal data or doing creepy things to your computer with viruses and similar malware.

 But enough of the negatives.
 Here’s what you will typically have to do to get a Chrome browser VPN extension running on your computer:

 - If you haven’t already done so, sign up for an account with one of our recommended Chrome VPN services.
 Use one of our discount links to get the best deal on your VPN.

 - If you signed up for a service like ExpressVPN that requires the desktop client, make sure you have the desktop client all set up before going further with these instructions.